natty1712/Holiday/AndroidUpdate.txt

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Show Full Site URL - Always show the full URL in the top bar